Table of contents

 Rigorous employee training can help to ensure that all team members understand the importance of good food hygiene and their role in maintaining high standards.

-While there is no single mandatory qualification for food hygiene, most businesses ensure a standard programme of training whether in-house or outsourced by a third party.
+While there is no single mandatory qualification for food hygiene, most businesses ensure a standard programme of training whether in-house or outsourced to a third party.
 Food hygiene training should be part of your onboarding process with ongoing refresher training for long-term team members.

 Employees should be constantly reminded of key expectations including: